Comparison

 Key differences:

-- Vite Deploy is not comparable to Astro itself, but to its adapters.
+- Vite Deploy isn’t comparable to Astro itself, only to Astro’s deploy adapters.

-- An Astro adapter does more things than a Vite Deploy adapter, such as setting up an image service or a session driver.
+- An Astro adapter does more than a Vite Deploy adapter: it also wires up Astro-specific features like image optimization and sessions.

 Cloudflare Vite plugin

 Section titled “Cloudflare Vite plugin”The Cloudflare Vite plugin (@cloudflare/vite-plugin) is the official Cloudflare integration for Vite.
-It uses the Vite Environment API to run your Worker code inside workerd (the same runtime as production) during development.
+It handles vite dev, vite build, and vite preview, running your code inside workerd (the same runtime Cloudflare uses in production) at every stage so local and preview behavior match what ships.

 Key differences:

-- Vite Deploy’s Cloudflare adapter uses the Vite plugin under the hood, and adds prerendering capabilities.
+- Vite Deploy’s Cloudflare adapter wraps the plugin and adds prerendering (static and hybrid output) on top of what the plugin already provides.

 We recommend using Vite Deploy directly.